shantanu-sarkar/CustomROM/README.md

 # Building a Custom ROM

 This is a very beginner friendly tutorial on how to build a Custom ROM for your device.
-For this tutorial I will be taking AOSP Extended ROM for OnePlus 7 as an example.
+For this tutorial, I will be taking AOSP Extended ROM for OnePlus 7 as an example.
 ## Requirements

 - Your device with USB cable (OnePlus 7 for example)